Sri Lanka women's national under-19 cricket team

 The Sri Lanka women's under-19 cricket team represents Sri Lanka in international under-19 women's cricket.
 The team is administrated by Sri Lanka Cricket (SL).

-The team played their first official matches at the 2023 ICC Under-19 Women's T20 World Cup, the first-ever international women's under-19 cricket competition, in which they reached the Super Six stage.
+The team played their first official matches at the 2023 Under-19 Women's T20 World Cup, the first-ever international women's under-19 cricket competition, in which they reached the Super Six stage.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
 The tournament was eventually scheduled to take place in 2023, in South Africa.
 As a Full Member of the ICC, Sri Lanka qualified automatically for the tournament.

 Sri Lanka named their 15-player squad for the tournament on 5 December 2022.
 The side reached the Super Six stage, in which they finished fifth in their group.